erik-riklund/forma/packages/compiler/README.md

 Forma combines a minimal footprint with a robust feature set, ensuring your applications are both **lightweight and efficient**—a crucial advantage in modern web development.
 Designed with a clear focus on server-side rendering, Forma avoids client-side interactivity, making it a perfect fit for scenarios where simplicity and performance are paramount.
 For client-side interactivity, consider pairing Forma with tools like [Alpine.js](https://alpinejs.dev/), which seamlessly complement its capabilities.

+[Dive right into the usage examples](EXAMPLES.md) or keep reading to find out more about what Forma Compiler is, and what it can do for your project. 😎

 ---

 ## 🔦 Highlights